magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Status
 ------

-| We did not write the description to this field.
+| Status of the campaign.